 Liposuction, also known as lipo or lipoplasty is a plastic surgery procedure through which excess fat is removed from different areas of the body in order

-With FlyMedi, you can connect with 3 Plastic Surgery centers in Poland that are offering Liposuction procedures.
-These Plastic Surgery centers are accredited by international standard-setting bodies including ESPRAS.
-Popular Liposuction destinations in Poland include Wrocław, Katowice and Szczecin.
+With FlyMedi, you can connect with 4 Plastic Surgery centers in Poland that are offering Liposuction procedures.
+These Plastic Surgery centers are accredited by international standard-setting bodies including ESPRAS and EURAPS.
+Popular Liposuction destinations in Poland include Wrocław, Jelenia Góra and Katowice.

 Prices listed on this page are the average price for Liposuction.
 Clinics may require more details regarding your medical condition in order to provide you with a personalized Liposuction quote.
 For a more accurate Liposuction price quote, please click HERE.